 - 1. To involve parents, businesses, and labor organizations as appropriate, in the design, implementation, and evaluation of career and technical education programs authorized under this title, including establishing effective programs and procedures to enable informed and effective participation in such programs; - 2.
-To provide career guidance and academic counseling, which may include information for students participating in career and technical education programs, that- - (a) improves graduation rates and provides information on ACCS and career options, including baccalaureate degree programs, for secondary students, which activities may include the use of graduation and career plans; and - (b) provides assistance for ACCS students, including for adult students who are changing careers or updating skills; - 3. for local education and business (including small business) partnerships, including for- - (a) work-related experiences for students, such as internships, cooperative education, to career and technical education programs; - (b) adjunct faculty arrangements for qualified industry professionals; and
+To provide career guidance and academic counseling, which may include information for students participating in career and technical education programs, that- - (a) improve graduation rates and provide information on ACCS and career options, including baccalaureate degree programs, for secondary students, which activities may include the use of graduation and career plans; and - (b) provide assistance for ACCS students, including for adult students who are changing careers or updating skills; - 3. for local education and business (including small business) partnerships, including for- - (a) work-related experiences for students, such as internships, cooperative education, to career and technical education programs; - (b) adjunct faculty arrangements for qualified industry professionals; and

 - (c) industry experience for teachers and faculty; - 4.
 To provide programs for special populations; - 5.
-To assist career and technical student organizations; - 6. for mentoring and support services; - for leasing, purchasing, upgrading or adapting equipment, including instructional aids and publications (including support for library resources) designed to strengthen and support academic and technical skills achievement; - for teacher preparation programs that address the integration of academic and career and technical education and that assist individuals who are interested in becoming career and technical education teachers and faculty, including individuals with experience in business and industry; - To develop and expand ACCS program offerings at times and in formats that are accessible for students, including working students, including through the use of distance education; - 10.
-To develop initiatives that facilitate the transition of subbaccalaureate career and technical education students into baccalaureate degree programs, including- - (a) articulation agreements between sub-baccalaureate degree granting career and technical education ACCS educational institutions and baccalaureate degree granting ACCS educational institutions; - (b) ACCS dual and concurrent enrollment programs; - (c) academic and financial aid counseling for sub-baccalaureate career and technical education students that informs the students of the opportunities for pursuing a baccalaureate degree and advises the students on how to meet any transfer requirements; and - (d) other initiatives - i. to encourage the pursuit of a baccalaureate degree; and - ii. to overcome barriers to enrollment in completion of baccalaureate degree programs, including geographic and other barriers affecting rural students and special populations; - 11.
-To provide activities to support entrepreneurship education and training; - 12. for improving or developing new career and technical education courses, including the development of new proposed career and technical programs of study for consideration by the eligible agency and courses that prepare individuals academically and technically for high skill, high wage, or high demand occupations and dual or concurrent enrollment opportunities by which career and technical education students at the secondary level could obtain ACCS credit to count toward san associate or baccalaureate degree; - 13. to develop and support small, personalized career-themed learning communities; - 14. to provide support for family and consumer science programs; - 15. to provide career and technical education programs for adults and school dropouts to complete the secondary school education, or upgrade the technical skills, of the adults and school dropouts; - 16. to provide assistance to individuals who have participated in services and activities under this Act in continuing their education or training or finding an appropriate job, such as through referral to the system established under section 121 of Public Law 105-220 (29 U.S.C.
-2801 et seq.); - 17. to support training and activities (such as mentoring and outreach) in non-traditional fields; - 18. to provide support for training programs in automotive technologies; - 19. to pool a portion of such funds with a portion of funds available to not less than 1 other eligible recipient for innovative initiatives, which may include-
+To assist career and technical student organizations; - 6.
+For mentoring and support services; - 7.
+For leasing, purchasing, upgrading or adapting equipment, including instructional aids and publications (including support for library resources) designed to strengthen and support academic and technical skills achievement; - 8.
+To develop and expand ACCS program offerings at times and in formats that are accessible for students, including working students, including through the use of distance education: - 9.
+To develop initiatives that facilitate the transition of sub-baccalaureate career and technical education students into baccalaureate degree programs, including- - (a) articulation agreements between sub-baccalaureate degree granting career and technical education ACCS educational institutions - (b) ACCS dual and concurrent enrollment programs; - (c) academic and financial aid counseling for sub-baccalaureate career and technical education students that informs the students of the opportunities for pursuing a baccalaureate degree and advises the students on how to meet any transfer requirements; and - (d) other initiatives - i. to encourage the pursuit of a baccalaureate degrees; and - to overcome barriers to enrollment in completion of baccalaureate degree programs, including geographic and other barriers affecting rural students and special populations; - 11.
+To provide activities to support entrepreneurship education and training; - 12.
+For improving or developing new career and technical education courses, including the development of new proposed career and technical programs of study for consideration by the eligible agency and courses that prepare individuals academically and technically for high-skill, high-wage, or in-demand occupations and dual or concurrent enrollment opportunities by which career and technical education students at the secondary level can obtain ACCS credit to count towards an associate or baccalaureate degree; - 13.
+To develop and support small, personalized career-themed learning communities; - 14.
+To provide support for family and consumer science programs; - 15.
+To provide career and technical education programs for adults and school dropouts to complete the secondary school education, or upgrade the technical skills, of the adults and school dropouts; - 16.
+To provide assistance to individuals who have participated in services and activities under this Act in continuing their education or training or finding an appropriate job, such as through referral to the system established under section 121 of Public Law 105-220 (29 U.S.C.
+2801 et seq.); - 17.
+To support training and activities (such as mentoring and outreach) in non-traditional fields; - 18.
+To pool a portion of such funds with a portion of funds available to not less than one (1) other eligible recipient for innovative initiatives, which may include-